-- A.6 Select the Project Activity Type that best represents your project - A.7 Was this project previously funded with SHSP funds? - A.8 Build/Enhance or Sustain, is the project increasing capabilities (build/enhance) or sustaining capabilities (sustain) at the current level? - A.8.a/A.8.b Attempts to coordinate, did your agency reach out to the RHSOC, local, or state agencies to see if the requested items are available? - All SHSP projects should be shareable/deployable so coordination is important to determine necessity
+- A.6 Select the Project Activity Type that best represents your project - A.7 Was this project previously funded with SHSP funds? - A.7.a/A.7.b Describe previous project (include year) and indicate which asset(s) was deployed, to where, why, and for how long, within the last 12 months - A.8 Build/Enhance or Sustain, is the project increasing capabilities (build/enhance) or sustaining capabilities (sustain) at the current level? - A.8.a/A.8.b Attempts to coordinate, did your agency reach out to the RHSOC, local, or state agencies to see if the requested items are available? - All SHSP projects should be shareable/deployable so coordination is important to determine necessity efforts.